DPI-WE/rails-organizing-js-code/content.md

 ```
 </aside>

-## JavaScript Management in Rails: the Asset Pipeline with Import Maps and Bundling
+## JavaScript Management in Rails: the Asset Pipeline and Bundling
 Rails 7 offers several approaches for handling JavaScript, each catering to different needs: the traditional [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) with [Import Maps](https://github.com/rails/importmap-rails), [Bundling](https://github.com/rails/jsbundling-rails), and API-only approach.
 Understanding the differences and use cases of each helps in choosing the right tool for your project.

 ### Asset Pipeline: Sprockets with Import Maps